ChrisWiegman/kana/README.md

 `kana open` will open the site in your default browser

 By default Kana will open the appropriate WordPress site.
-To open PhpMyAdmin or Mailpit simply append the appropriate flag to the open command ie `kana open --phpmyadmin`.
+To open PhpMyAdmin or Mailpit simply append the appropriate flag to the open command ie `kana open --database`.

 ## wp-cli